IIIF/cookbook-recipes/recipe/0030-multi-volume/index.md

 ## Example

 In this example, we have a Japanese book in two volumes.
-The first Manifest is the Collection Manifest with the `behavior` property value `multi-part` (line 8).
+The first resource is a Collection representing the "work" with the `behavior` property value `multi-part` (line 8).
 The two Manifests for each volume are included in the `items` property (beginning with line 11).

-Following the Collection Manifest are the two book Manifests for vol. 1 and vol. 2 that are included in the `items` property of the Collection Manifest.
+Following the Collection resource are the two Manifests for vol. 1 and vol. 2 that are included in the `items` property of the Collection.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}